 "You are not just embarrassing me!
 You could cost me my job!"
 She scolded.

 "Yes, I know you lost your job.
 That is not an excuse!
 Now you have also lost your girlfriend!"

 "Please, please, please!
 I'm sorry.
 Look, I'll straighten up.
 I'll take a little time and sober up and come downstairs and be fine."
 He gestured at the door to the suite's bathroom.
 "I'll wash up, straighten up.
 You go on down."

 "I deserve that," mumbled Jack to himself.
 He lumbered into the bathroom and closed the door.
-He took off his tie, jacket, and shirt, ran cold water in the sink and plunged his head into it, submerging his face as long as he could.
+He pulled off his tie, jacket, and shirt, ran cold water in the sink and plunged his head into it, submerging his face as long as he could.
 He raised up to see in the mirror the dripping, bleary-eyed face of a drunken young man, sopping hair in disarray.
 He plunged his face into the water again, coming up.
 His head was clearing.

 He was drying his face, when he heard a faint thump in the bedroom.

 He peeked out into the room.
 Nobody there.
-He eased out of the door, and was turning to leave, when a flash of movement in the corner of his eye caused him to turn into the room.
+He eased out of the door, and was turning to leave, when a flash of movement in the corner of his eye caused him to turn back into the room.

 He gasped in shock at the sight.
-Standing by the window was a slim, naked girl, with creamy, smooth skin and lustrous silver hair.
+Standing by the window was a slim, naked girl, with creamy, smooth skin and lustrous, silver hair.
 But she had wings!